anishjv/cell-AAP/README.md

 1. Assemble a small, < 100 MB, substack of your data using python or a program like [ImageJ](https://imagej.net/ij/download.html)
 2. Use this substack to find the optimal parameters for your data, (Number of Cells, Confidence)
+3. Run Inference over the volume using the discovered optimal parameters

 Note: Finding the optimal set of parameters requires some trial and error, to assist we've created a table.